kelu124/echomods/include/AddMyLogs.md

 * lit3rick on final form to be delivered by 2/12.
 * Andrew for some symbiflow support ?
 DFT + i2s ?
 * Got the sw45b probe off.
 Interesting designs.
-* @todo hack the diasonics heads.
+* @done hack the diasonics heads.
 * Ported the pyUn0 for un0rick to python3 .. yeay.
 Thanks to Fab's pull request.
 * Awesome SAO: https://hackaday.io/project/164346-andxor-dc27-badge/log/165849-dc27-doom-sao-hurt-me-plenty
-* @todo: SAO on up5K: https://github.com/ANDnXOR/sao-reference-designs
+* @cancelled: SAO on up5K: https://github.com/ANDnXOR/sao-reference-designs
   * RGB's
   * USB
   * 2 GPIOs: for what ?